Jean Davies: Second World War

 Davies was made an acting first officer (equivalent to lieutenant commander) in November 1943, with seniority from 26 October.
 She was then part of the Churchill's entourage to the Cairo Conference (22–26 November) and the Tehran Conference (28 November – 1 December).
 Churchill's 69th birthday occurred during the latter conference, and she attended his birthday party which was held at the British Embassy in Tehran.
 It was also attended by U.S. President Franklin D. Roosevelt and Soviet Marshal Josef Stalin.

 Davies then returned to the headquarters of the Commander-in-Chief, Western Approaches, where she worked until the end of the war.
 In May 1944, her promotion to first officer was confirmed and she was granted seniority in that rank from 26 October 1943.
 Davies was appointed a Member of the Order of the British Empire in the 1944 King's Birthday Honours.

 Later career

 After the end of the Second World War, Davies remained in the military but transferred to the Administrative Branch.
 She then worked in a number of staff posts and also in personnel management.
 In 1958, she was advanced to Officer of the Order of the British Empire, promoted to superintendent (equivalent to captain) and appointed commanding officer of the WRNS personnel serving in the Fleet Air Arm.

 In October 1960, Davies was announced as the next Director of the Women's Royal Naval Service, in succession to Dame Elizabeth Hoyer-Millar.

-On 17 May 1961, she took up the appointment on 17 May 1961, was promoted to commandant (equivalent to commodore) and appointed Honorary Aide-de-Camp to Queen Elizabeth II.
+On 17 May 1961, she was promoted to commandant (equivalent to commodore) and appointed Honorary Aide-de-Camp to Queen Elizabeth II.
 She was appointed a Dame Commander of the Order of the British Empire in the 1963 Birthday Honours, and retired from the military in 1964.